 Bringing transdisciplinary innovation into policy-making

-- map and analyse existing, emerging or potential Blockchain and other DLT applications for industrial across specific areas;
+- map and analyse existing, emerging or potential Blockchain and other DLT applications for industry across specific areas;

 - scan for and explore future scenarios of production, distribution and use;